 In addition, some people currently on the waiting list may not actually need the waiver they requested decades ago.
 An Ohio Developmental Disabilities (DD) Council study concluded that a large percentage of people with developmental disabilities and their families presently on the waiver waiting list expressed having no current, unmet need, but instead requested to be placed on the waiting list in anticipation of a long wait to receive waiver services.

-To address these flaws, we are collaborating to develop a waiting list for HCBS waiver services that will identify people who have a current need for services and match those people to resources that will meet their unique assessed need(s).
+To address these flaws, we have collaborated to develop a waiting list for HCBS waiver services that will identify people who have a current need for services and match those people to resources that will meet their unique assessed need(s).
 This will allow the Ohio Department of Developmental Disabilities and local county boards of developmental disabilities to more effectively plan to meet current and future needs.

 It’s time to Fix The List.